 An Post is working toward managing Sustainability as part of the day to day business of the Company.

-The project has business aims such as cutting costs and decreasing our carbon emissions throughout the Company.
+Our energy management strategy has objectives which include cutting costs and decreasing our energy emissions throughout the Company.
 These actions also help An Post to achieve our goal of becoming a Respected Corporate Citizen and have a positive effect on our reputation and brand.
 What makes these outcomes sustainable, however, is that they protect the environment, develop staff and serve customers better.

 We work with our sector body, the International Post Corporation (IPC) to benchmark the Company’s performance in relation to carbon and energy use.
 We have been participating in the IPC’s Environmental Management and Monitoring System (EMMS) since 2008.
 In this time we have improved our rating within the sector by focusing on improvements across the business, but particularly in relation to the amount of energy consumed and carbon created by our buildings and fleet.

 We continue to achieve extremely high levels of recycling rates, of over 90% since implementing a waste management system across the Company in 2010 which requires us all to segregate and stream our waste.